johnnylam88/nerien-hekili-packs/README.md

 The following classes and specializations are supported:

-- Death Knight: Blood
+- Death Knight: Blood (not updated for The War Within)
-- Demon Hunter: Vengeance
+- Demon Hunter: Vengeance (not updated for The War Within)
 - Monk: Brewmaster
 - Warrior: Protection